 - Vina Concha y Toro SA (VCO)

-Finally, investors can purchase one of the country's 260+ publicly traded companies directly through the Santiago Stock Exchange.
-With a market capitalization of $341.8 billion in 2010, the exchange is one of the largest in Latin America.
+Finally, investors can purchase one of the country's 195 publicly traded companies (as of Oct.
+2021) directly through the Santiago Stock Exchange.
+With a market capitalization of $181.56 billion in Oct.
+2021, the exchange is one of the largest in Latin America.
 Some international brokerage accounts in the U.S. enable these securities to be traded directly.